-A Cadet Pilot (CP) onboard a Piper PA28-181 aircraft registration 9M-SKF took off from Malacca International Airport for circuits with the intention to do one touch-andgo and one full-stop landing as per the flight training syllabus.
-The CP made a normal landing from Runway (Rwy) 03 and started to roll for take-off.
-As the CP advanced the power, the aircraft started to yaw to the left because of the left yawing tendency effect.
+A Cadet Pilot (CP) onboard a Piper PA28-181 aircraft registration 9M-SKF took off from Malacca International Airport for circuits with the intention to do one touch-and-go and one full-stop landing as per the flight training syllabus.
+The CP makes a normal landing from runway 03 and starts to roll for take-off.
+As the CP advances the power, the aircraft starts to yaw to the left because of the left yawing tendency effect.
 The CP did not anticipate enough right rudder and got panicked.
-The CP lost control and the aircraft continued to yaw which caused the aircraft to turn to the left of the runway centreline onto the grass.
-It came to a stop on a soft ground area between the intersection Delta and Charlie, approximately 95m left side from the centreline of Rwy 03.
+The CP lost control and the aircraft continues to yaw which causes the aircraft to turn to the left of the runway centreline onto the grass.
+It came to a stop on a soft ground area between the intersection Delta and Charlie, approximately 95m left side from the centreline of runway 03.